rsyncOSX/RsyncGUI/README.md

 ![](icon/rsyncosx.png)

-This repository is updated for **Xcode 10.2** and **Swift 5**.
-Both are still in beta and yet not released by Apple.
-The branch `v1.0.1-fixes` is for updating fixes to the released version of RsyncOSX if the upcoming versions of Xcode 10.2 and Swift 5 takes some time to release.

 This repository is the source code for the macOS app RsyncGUI.
 RsyncGUI is a sandboxed macOS app compiled with support for macOS El Capitan version 10.11 - macOS Mojave version 10.14.
-The application is implemented in **Swift 5** by using Xcode 10.
+The application is implemented in Swift 4.2 by using Xcode 10.
 RsyncGUI is not depended upon any third party binary distributions.
 There is, however, one third party source code included to check for TCP connections.
 The check is for informal use only and can be removed.

 Rsync is a file-based synchronization and backup tool.
 There is no custom solution for the backup archive.
 You can quit utilizing RsyncGUI (and rsync) at any time and still have access to all synchronized files.

-The app is [released](https://itunes.apple.com/us/app/rsyncgui/id1449707783?l=nb&ls=1&mt=12) on Apple Mac App Store as version 1.0.0 of `RsyncGUI` 24 January 2019.
+The app was [released](https://itunes.apple.com/us/app/rsyncgui/id1449707783?l=nb&ls=1&mt=12) on Apple Mac App Store as version 1.0.0 of `RsyncGUI` 24 January 2019.

 ### Apple App Sandboxing technology